blueMember/test/week_summary.md

 ---
 @Tag: update at 2017-09-09
 * the latest info:
-    1. latest info classified 3 kinds, including know , use case and take hand
+    1. latest info classified 3 kinds, including know , use case and take hand relation to work
     2. the use cases and take hand should be also limited 2 to 4.
+---
+@Tag: update at 2017-09-16
+1. when finish python, do not learn other planning language for the moment , even though the time is not fit . you should learn js,ps,python in action until its worth reachs. keep 3 theory limit
+2. ai stays the same now, after changing work ,try other methods such as vedio at night.

 #### the night

 @Tag: update at 2017-08-12